tofuandeve/ada-pets-node/README.md

 We now want to be able to look at individual pets.
 Like in Slack CLI we're going to want to select a given pet before we ask for details on one.
 To do this we're going to fill out a few functions that we're creating within a closure.
 There is a provided function `selectPet` that will prompt you for a pet's `id` and save it.

 To do this you will need to fill out the `petDetails` function.
-This will need to make a call to the Pets API and should `setResult` and object with details for the pet and should `setError(new PetsApiError())` if the request fails.
+This will need to make a call to the Pets API and should `setResult` and object with details for the pet and should call `setError` with an error message if the request fails.

 You can run the Wave 2 tests with `jest test/wave2.test.js`.
 Once these are passing move on to Wave 3.